Hiromasa-H/RL_snake/readme.md

 ![Alt Text](demo.gif)

 This is a small project I worked on to learn more about reinforcement learning.
+(I've made it public for a couple of my friends.)
 The agent uses a Deep Q Network to find the optimal action given a state.
 Note that this agent uses as simple learning method, and does not have a target network.
 I look to improve on this in the future.

 ## Files